The Pictorial Edition of the Works of Shakspere, Volume 5 |

 Common terms and phrases

-ancient answer appears bear beauty believe better called Cassio character comes copy daughter dead dear death dost doth doubt edition Enter expression eyes fair fall father fear folio follow fool fortune give given gods gone Hamlet hand hast hath head hear heart heaven hold honest honour I'll Iago Italy Juliet keep Kent kind king lady Lear leave light lines live look lord master means mind nature never night noble Nurse once original Othello passage play poet poor pray present printed quarto Queen reading reason Romeo SCENE seen sense Serv Shakspere Shakspere's soul speak speech stage stand sweet tell thee thing thou thou art thought Timon true
+ancient appears bear beauty believe better called Cassio character comes copy daughter dead dear death dost doth doubt edition Enter Exeunt Exit expression eyes fair fall father fear folio follow fool fortune give given gods gone Hamlet hand hast hath head hear heart heaven hold honest honour I'll Iago Italy Juliet keep Kent king lady Lear leave light lines live look lord master means mind nature never night noble Nurse once original Othello passage play poet poor pray present printed quarto Queen reading reason Romeo SCENE seen sense Serv Shakspere Shakspere's soul speak speech spirit stage stand sweet tell thee thing thou thou art thought Timon true